kasumiko/nowplaying/README.md

 ## Usage
 Execute `bundle exec ruby nowplaying.rb`.

-And input text what you want to tweet with track infomations.
+And input text what you want to tweet with the track infomations.